-- Customers should never use natural gas appliances, such as the burners on a stove or ovens to heat their homes or businesses.
+- Never use natural gas appliances, such as ovens or the burners on a stove, to heat your homes or businesses.

-- If you suspect carbon monoxide is present in your home, immediately leave the area and call 911 from a safe location.
+- If you smell natural gas or suspect carbon monoxide is present in your home or business, immediately leave the area and call 9-1-1 or our emergency number (1-877-427-4321) from a safe location.

 - Seek medical attention immediately if anyone in your home or business experiences possible symptoms of carbon monoxide poisoning, which include headache, dizziness, fatigue, nausea and vomiting

 - Know where your natural gas meter is located.